chinchalinchin/scrilla/README.md

 ## Environment

 You may want to export the environment variables defined in the <i>/env/.env</i> file into your current terminal session.
-You can use the <i>scripts/util/env-vars.sh</i> shell script to load these variables,
+You can `source` the <i>scripts/util/env-vars.sh</i> shell script to load these variables,

-> ./scripts/util/env-vars.sh
+> source ./scripts/util/env-vars.sh

 If this script is provided an argument, it will search for an <i>.env</i> file within the <i>/env/</i> with the name supplied, i.e.,

-> ./scripts/util/env-vars.sh container
+> source ./scripts/util/env-vars.sh container

 will attempt to export the <i>/env/container.env</i> variables into your session.
 If it does not find this file, it will copy the <i>/env/.sample.env</i> into a new file with that name and ask you configure it before executing the script again.